 That’s why Zendo has a different approach to creating workflows.

-Instead of coming up with linear stages that the client has to go through one by one, you can opt for a more flexible approach by creating Request Types and their Statuses.
+Instead of coming up with linear stages that the client has to go through one–by–one, you can opt for a more flexible approach by creating Services and their Workflows.

-And because of that, the learning curve of Zendo is way smaller, because nothing is set in stone.
+While that may sound like a lot, it’s actually the opposite — Zendo is easy-to-use and its learning curve is way smaller than its competitors.
 Creating and customizing your workspace can take anywhere from a couple of minutes to a few hours, max.

 “Zendo attracted us for its simplicity, attention to detail, the level of customization, and the ability to adapt to every need (…).
 Its flexibility allows you to save several hours of work and increase your Brand Awareness.”